ANT (network)

+In 2025, Garmin announced that they would end their certification for ANT+ devices, blaming changes in wireless communication regulations.
+This is likely to lead to future devices dropping ANT+ support in favour of BLE.

 Overview

 ANT-powered nodes are capable of acting as sources or sinks within a wireless sensor network concurrently.
 This means the nodes can act as transmitters, receivers, or transceivers to route traffic to other nodes.
 In addition, every node is capable of determining when to transmit based on the activity of its neighbors.